Previous dayApril 12, 2026Next day

 6.2 km---✓ ReviewedUSGS →

-On April 12, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 18 km W of Fairview, Wyoming at 18:47 UTC.
-It arrived roughly 4 hours after a larger magnitude 3.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 6.2 km, the event was shallow crustal.
+At 18:47 UTC on April 12, 2026, a magnitude 2.5 tremor occurred 18 km W of Fairview, Wyoming.
+This event falls inside the aftershock decay of a nearby magnitude 3.6 earthquake that occurred about 4 hours earlier.
+The event originated approximately 6.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 42.657°, -111.203°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 42.657°N, -111.203°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12